 Talks and World Café | Trends House Dialogues

-16:00 – 17:00 | Empowering Society: Engagement & Policy
+16:00 – 17:00 | Empowering Society: Engagement & Policy (hybrid session)

 This block explores how society can be truly empowered in the data and AI era — from practical tools for patients, to transparency and trust, to collaborative platforms, and finally the governance frameworks that enable equitable adoption across health systems.